The Valley of Dry Bones

 “So I prophesied as I was commanded: and as I prophesied, there was a noise, and behold a shaking, and the bones came together, bone to his bone.
 And when I beheld, lo, the sinews and the flesh came up upon them, and the skin covered them above: but there was no breath in them. ”

 Note, God did not speak to the bones Himself but instructed Ezekiel to do so.
 Often times, God will direct us to speak into impossible situations and declare, by faith, the miracle that He is about to do.
 God is often looking for someone, anyone, to have the audacity to believe for the impossible so that He can do the miracle.
-Our greatest faith is demonstrated when everything else says He can’t do what He says.
-When we stand and declare God’s words to that which cannot possibly happen it please God to do just that.
+We demonstrate uur greatest faith when everything else says He can’t do what He says.
+When we stand and declare God’s words to that which cannot possibly happen it pleases God to do just that.

 “Then said he unto me, Prophesy unto the wind, prophesy, son of man, and say to the wind, Thus saith the Lord God; Come from the four winds, O breath, and breathe upon these slain, that they may live.”

 Have you ever had the wind knocked out of you when you have fallen?
 It is one of the most unpleasant and frightening experiences in life.
 Suddenly, what you have taken for granted is gone and unless it comes back very soon you are finished.
 Just as God breathed the breath of life in to the first Adam God needs to breath His breath of life into each one of us so that we may live.

 Without the breath of God, i.e. the Holy Spirit, though we appear to be alive we are not.
 This is what God did to the whole human race on the day of Pentecost when the Holy Spirit filled the 120 in the upper room.
 It was God giving mankind mouth to mouth resuscitation.
 Never think that you do not need to speak in tongues for that is the sign of the breath of God in your life and without it you cannot truly live.

 Finally, dry bones live!